We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 And, if you’re a Squarespace user, you might be thinking that your options are rather limited on this front.

-In many ways this is true, because Squarespace is a ‘hosted solution’ — so you get limited control over code and templates, and none over hosting.
+In many ways this is true, because Squarespace is a ‘hosted solution’ — meaning that you get limited control over code and templates, and none over hosting.

-But there are still a lot of things you can do to speed up your Squarespace site, and in this post, we give you a checklist of the key steps you can take to ensure that you have the fastest Squarespace website on the block!
+But there are still a LOT of things you can do to speed up your Squarespace site, and in this post, we give you a checklist of the key steps you can take to ensure that you have the fastest Squarespace site on the block.

 Before you get stuck in with our tips though, you need to take a close look at the existing performance of your site as far as site speed goes.